The Aryel AR Marketing Glossary

 Provides a geospatial anchor for an augmentation.
-Typically the Point Of Interest specifies geographic coordinate or a set of points representing area of interest or other geographic feature.
+Typically the Point Of Interest specifies a geographic coordinate or a set of points representing an area of interest or other geographic feature.

 Detection of position, direction, and movements of a body in three-dimensional space.

-The third-party tools that can be connected to a specific platform to enhance the use and save time to the user.
+The third-party tools can be connected to a specific platform to enhance the use and save time for the user.

 A reference image is a representation of a real object (usually an image of the object) that is used by image recognition algorithms to match a frame from the composed scene so that an anchor point for the augmentation can be identified.

 Calculations performed by a 3D software render engine to translate a scene from a mathematical approximation to a final image or video, bringing 3D models to life.

 A calculation of the monetary value of an investment versus its cost.
 ROI is often used to evaluate business strategy, including all advertising and marketing efforts.

 Scans are defined as each time an experience is launched via one of its triggers.